Audit Committee Charter

 - Discuss, as appropriate, the adequacy of the Company's internal controls with the internal and independent auditors and management including, without limitation, reports from the Chief Executive Officer or the Chief Financial Officer regarding significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting or any fraud, whether or not material, that involves management or other employees who have a significant role in the Company's internal controls.
 Review and discuss, as appropriate, any major issues as to the adequacy of the Company's internal controls and any special audit steps adopted in light of material control deficiencies.
 Review the Chief Executive Officer and Chief Financial Officer certification process and the role of the Disclosure Committee.
 Review and discuss with management and the internal and independent auditors internal control over financial reporting and any report by management thereon and any opinion of the independent auditor relating thereto.
 Receive reports from management regarding management's quarterly evaluations of changes in internal control over financial reporting and discuss with management and the internal and independent auditors as appropriate.

-- Review and approve the charter, budget and staffing levels of the Company's internal audit function.
+- Review and approve the charter, responsibilities, budget and staffing levels of the Company's internal audit function.
 Review and approve the audit plan and internal audit's overall risk-assessment methodology.

 - Receive reporting on audits that have been rated less than satisfactory; audit plan completion status and compliance with report issuance timeframes; audit plan changes including the rationale for significant changes; audit issue information, including aging, past-due status, root-cause analysis and thematic trends; information on higher-risk issues indicating the potential impact, root cause, and remediation status; results of internal and external quality assurance reviews; information on significant industry and institution trends in risks and controls; reporting of significant changes in audit staffing levels; significant changes in internal audit processes, including a periodic review of key internal audit policies and procedures; budgeted audit hours versus actual audit hours; information on major projects with respect to internal audit; and, at least annually, opinion on the adequacy of the risk management processes, including effectiveness of managements' self-assessment and remediation of identified issues.